Teradata/stacki-wiki/wiki/Installation/Frontend-Installation.md

   * [Creating and using a "jumbo" pallet](Create-Jumbo-Pallets)

-**Building on an existing server**
+#### Building on an existing server

   If you wish to install Stacki on top of an existing vanilla CentOS or RedHat 7.6 system, follow the document labeled [Frontend Install - Existing](Frontend-Install-Existing).

+#### Building in a VM using Cluster Up

+  Stacki includes a tool called Cluster Up that can install a frontend in a VirtualBox or KVM VM, in a completely automated fashion.
+Follow the document labeled [Frontend Install - Cluster Up](Frontend-Install-Cluster-Up).

 This procedure works for any CentOS/RHEL system including Oracle and Scientific Linux.